 But, if you know what Topaz Lab plugin you want and are looking for Topaz Labs discount code, use PHOTOTRACES at the checkout to get 15% off any Topaz plugin or complete the Topaz Labs bundle pack at Topaz Website.

-If you follow my blog, you know that I am pretty open about my editing as I reveal the processing steps for almost every photo I publish.
+As a reader of my blog, you know that I am pretty open about my editing as I reveal the processing steps for almost every photo I publish.
 You also probably noticed that every photo posted on this blog was edited, at some point, with at least one or two Topaz Software Labs plugins.

-Not surprisingly, two of the most common questions my readers ask me about the Topaz products are: “What plugin should I incorporate in my editing workflow and when do I use it?”
+Not surprisingly, two of the most common questions my readers ask me about the Topaz products are: “What plugin should I incorporate in my editing workflow, and when do I use it?”

 In order to help photographers who are just starting to use Topaz software, I have listed the plugins I use in the order of importance for my photography.

 If I had to choose only one Topaz plugin, it would definitely be Topaz DeNoise.
 This is the only plugin I use with every single image I post on my blog.

 Any Photoshop or Lightroom plugin is a simple “shortcut” or time saver.
 Typically, it is possible to achieve the same effect of pretty much any plugin using Photoshop; however, DeNoise is one of those plugins whose effect I cannot completely replicate using either Photoshop or Lightroom.
 Even though both applications have noise reduction tools, nothing comes even close to mirroring the effect of DeNoise.